JoeyHendricks/STATS-PAL/README.md

 </p>

-In the case above, we have compared the two distributions (the red and blue line) against each other and calculated Kolmogorov-Smirnov distance which is 0.207.
+In the case above, we have compared the two distributions (the red and blue line) against each other and calculated Kolmogorov-Smirnov distance which is **0.207**.
 As can be observed in the graph this number represents the absolute max distance between these two lines.

-If you are interested in understanding the equation behind the Kolmogorov-Smirnov distance:
+The formula to calculate the Kolmogorov-Smirnov distance is as follows:

 <p style="float: left;">
   <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/images/kolmogorov_smirnov_distance_equation.png"/>
 </p>

+If you are interested in understanding the equation behind the Kolmogorov-Smirnov distance.
 You can find an image that shows the exact formula for more information I would recommend reading this great Wikipedia article [Wikipedia article](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).